UrielReyes47/UrielReyes47/README.md

-# Uriel Reyes Polanco | Cybersecurity Portfolio 🛡️
+# Uriel Reyes Polanco | Cybersecurity-SOC-Projects 🛡️

 I am a Cybersecurity Student focusing on the **Tier 1 SOC Analyst** role, specializing in **Security Operations (SOC)** and **Threat Analysis**.
 This repository serves as a central hub for the practical evidence of my technical projects and skills.